-Shallow groundwater and surface water surrounding the Rulison site has been monitored to ensure public safety under the Long-Term Hydrologic Monitoring Program (LTHMP) since 1972.
+Shallow groundwater and surface water surrounding the Rulison site has been monitored to ensure public safety under the Long-Term Hydrologic Monitoring Program (LTHMP) since

+1972.
 The U.S. Environmental Protection Agency (EPA) performed the LTHMP sampling from the program's inception in 1972 through 2007.
 In 2008, LM assumed responsibility for the sampling and conducted a review of all previous LTHMP data to evaluate the effectiveness of the monitoring program.
 Laboratory results show that nuclear-test-related contamination has not impacted groundwater or surface water at the sampled locations.
 The evaluation considered the depth of the detonation and the potential transport pathways for contaminant migration from the detonation zone.
-It was concluded that the most likely contaminant transport pathway from the site to allow hydrofractures from the well to interact with fractures from the nuclear detonation (DOE 2013).
-Based on these findings, a new monitoring program was implemented to emphasize the sampling of natural gas production wells near the site (DOE 2019).
+It was concluded that the most likely contaminant transport pathway from the detonation zone to the surface would be through a gas production well drilled near enough to the site to allow hydrofractures from the well to interact with fractures from the nuclear detonation (DOE 2013).
+Based on these findings, a new monitoring program was implemented emphasizing the sampling of natural gas production wells near the site (DOE 2019).
 Although there are no reasonable pathways for detonation-related contaminants to impact the near-surface water, LM has continued sampling locations as described in the LTHMP reports.